vijaypatha/BankChurners/README.md

 # BankChurners: Predict and Personalize
+end to end data science project using ML and AI

 ### Primary Goal
 	•	Reduce customer churn by identifying at-risk customers and taking proactive steps to retain them.